Description

 Impact

-During PCI P2P DMA page mapping, a failure in vm_insert_page() triggers p2pmem_alloc_mmap() to skip a required per‑CPU reference release.
-The unreleased reference keeps the system from unmapping the PCI device, causing memunmap_pages() to block forever.
-This results in a system hang that disrupts availability but does not directly expose data or modify state.
-The flaw represents a resource‑leak scenario where an invalidated reference count prevents clean de‑allocation, exacerbating the kernel’s inability to reclaim resources.
+During PCI P2P DMA page mapping, a failure in vm_insert_page() causes the helper routine p2pmem_alloc_mmap() to skip a required release of a per‑CPU reference count.
+The unreleased reference prevents the kernel from freeing memory mappings of the PCI device, and memunmap_pages() blocks indefinitely during device removal, leading to a system hang that disrupts availability but does not directly expose data or alter system state.
+This flaw is a classic resource‑leak scenario where an invalidated reference count blocks clean de‑allocation.

 Affected Systems